MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/nodejs-virtual-machine-vm/azure-monitor-application-insights-nodejs-expressjs-code.md

 ## VM logging and cloud logging

-In this article series, `console.log` posts into the PM2 logs found on the VM only.
+In this application, using `console.log` writes the messages into the PM2 logs found on the VM only.
 If you delete the logs or the VM, you lose that information.

 If you want to retain the logs beyond the lifespan of your virtual machine, use Application Insights.